1587/speaking-exam/00-part2.md

 A lady in black dress is lying on a chair and reading a book.
 Next to her, a man in red T-shirt is lying on another chair.

-Behind them,A man is coming into the room through the door.

-and there is a motorbike on the left.

-overall, it seemed like a lazy afteroon.
+Behind them, A man is coming into the room through the door. and there is a motorbike on the left. overall, it seemed like a lazy afteroon.
 ```